Yourstruggle11/HaveItDiscussed-Client/README.md

 # Note: HaveItDiscussed is still in beta so if you find any bugs feel free to open a PR.

+# This is just V01, New feature coming soon, so you can ⭐ this repo
 ## ***Feel free to copy anything, it's all yours***